sk2299/HCLMP/README.md

 2) Division of Engineering and Applied Science, California Institure of Technology, Pasadena, CA, USA

+We introduce the Hierarchical Correlation Learning for Multi-property Prediction framework (H-CLMP, pronounced H-CLAMP) that seamlessly integrates (i) prediction using only a material’s composition, (ii) learning and exploitation of correlations among target properties in multi-target regression, and (iii) leveraging training data from tangential domains via generative transfer learning.
+The model is demonstrated for prediction of spectral optical absorption of complex metal oxides spanning 69 3-cation metal oxide composition spaces.
+H-CLMP accurately predicts non-linear composition-property relationships in composition spaces for which no training data is available, which broadens the purview of machine learning to the discovery of materials with exceptional properties.
+This achievement results from the principled integration of latent embedding learning, property correlation learning, generative transfer learning, and attention models.
+The best performance is obtained using H-CLMP with Transfer learning (H-CLMP(T)) wherein a generative adversarial network is trained on computational density of states data and deployed in the target domain to augment prediction of optical absorption from composition.
+H-CLMP(T) aggregates multiple knowledge sources with a framework that is well-suited for multi-target regression across the physical sciences.

-This is a Pytorch implementation of the HCLMP model proposed in the above paper.
+This is a Pytorch implementation of the H-CLMP model.

-### Dataset, trained models, and results

-Datasets, trained models, and results can be found in this link https://drive.google.com/drive/folders/1z5ULw7GcilB6L7Rjgkv5tOKL0n3xm0cT?usp=sharing

-Please download the three zip files and place in the main folder and unzip them.
-A discription of the datasets can be found in the paper.
+The paper is avaiable here https://arxiv.org/abs/2106.02225

+### Datasets

+The spectral optical absorption dataset and a discription of the dataset can be found in https://data.caltech.edu/records/1878.
+To run our software, we need addtional DOS dataset from the material project https://materialsproject.org/.
+Therefore, we provide a colloection of all the necessary datasets to run our software in this link https://www.cs.cornell.edu/gomes/udiscoverit/?tag=materials.
+Please download the data.zip file and place in the main folder and unzip them.

 ### Enviroments